Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Legal rotor-routings in GRM multigraphs with specified routing vector

 \subsection{Cyclic case}

-In this part, we characterize the routing vectors that admit a legal routing sequence in a cyclic GRM multigraph, obtaining a condition which is easier to check than the general condition of \thref{thm:routing_rotor_mecha}.
-We recall that a cyclic GRM multigraph is equivalent to a standard rotor-routing graph, with we allow routing with any arc configuration (see Section~\ref{sec:cyclic_GRM}).
+In this section, we characterize the routing vectors that admit a legal routing sequence in a cyclic GRM multigraph, which provides a condition easier to check than the general one in \thref{thm:routing_rotor_mecha}.
+We recall that a cyclic GRM multigraph is equivalent to a standard rotor-routing graph, except that it allows routing with any arc configuration (see Section~\ref{sec:cyclic_GRM}).

-We begin with a useful lemma that characterizes traces in the legal free routing of arcs in the multigraph $G^A$.
+We begin with a useful lemma that characterizes terminal elements in the legal free routing of arcs in the multigraph $G^A$.